The euro saw very little change over the course of the day. This leaves our count exactly the same, neither supporting nor undermining it.

 A corrective bounce should be in the cards for GBPUSD before the final decline to complete the third leg of the larger degree correction.

 As always we will wait for the hourly count confirmation point to be reached to gain confidence in this outlook.
 As a side note, pay attention to the upper boundary of the impulse channel on the hourly chart.

 [View Wave Counts & Charts…]

-As expected the euro moved toward the upside, reached our first target at 1.1390, and exceeded it by 11 pips.
-The market has been trying since then to retest that level.
+As expected the euro moved toward the upside, easily reached our first target at 1.1174, and exceeded it by 25 pips.